znadhiac/FinalProject_E-CommerceChurn/README.md

   Randomized search enhanced performance primarily in tree-based models, while simpler models saw moderate gains and Bagging remained largely stable.

 - **Best Model Selection:**
-  CatBoost delivered top validation and test metrics, demonstrating robustness and readiness for deployment in churn prediction.
+  CatBoost delivered top validation and test performance, achieving the **highest F2-score**, which was the prioritized metric for this project to emphasize capturing high-risk churn customers.
+This indicates strong robustness and readiness for deployment in churn prediction.

 ### **3. Model Diagnostics and Interpretation**